broadinstitute/neural-profiling/chtc/README.md

 This README gives a practical guide to working on the Wiscon Center for High Throughput Computing (CHTC).
 Depending on which version of Deepprofiler you are using, the commands may differ marginaly.

-I am currently writing this guide for the `tf2` branch of DP on the 5th of October 2021.
+I am currently writing this guide for the `0.3.0` version of DP on the 20th of November 2021.
-All files used in the CHTC can be found in the DP2.1 folder.
+All files used in the CHTC can be found in the DP_0.3.0 folder.
-The DP2.0 folder contains old versions of these files.
+The old_DP folder contains old versions of these files.

 While surely not perfect, my setup on CHTC submission server served me well and I will thus present the contents of each folder in the relevant subsection.
 For further reference, here is the relevant structure of the [Docker](https://hub.docker.com/r/michaelbornholdt/deep_profiler/tags?page=1&ordering=last_updated) on the CHTC run server.